 A blocked account is required to get a student visa for Germany.
-A blocked account gives a guarantee that students can bear their living expenses themselves while staying in Germany.
-Students can open a blocked account in Deutsche Bank, Fintiba, Expatrio or Coracle.
-Deutsche Bank is a private German bank and Fintiba, Expatrio, and Coracle are the financial service providers companies that work with other banks.
+A blocked account grants assurance that students can bear their living expenses themselves while studying in Germany.
+Students can open a blocked account in Fintiba, Deutsche Bank, Expatrio, or Coracle.
+Deutsche Bank is a private German bank, and Fintiba, Expatrio, and Coracle are the financial service provider companies that work with other banks.

-All four blocked accounts have different advantages and disadvantages.
-One blocked account has an easy account opening procedure but requires a second bank account to use the deposited money.
-Other blocked accounts have a difficult account opening procedure but the account holders can use the deposited money directly.
-That’s why different people have a different opinion about these accounts.
-This difference of opinion makes very difficult to decide which account is better and which not.
-This blocked accounts comparison will help you to make a final decision.
+All four blocked accounts have various benefits and drawbacks.
+One blocked account has a straightforward account opening procedure but requires a second bank account to use the deposited money.
+Other blocked accounts have a complicated account opening procedure, but the account holders can directly use the deposited money.
+That’s why different people have a different points of view about these accounts.
+This difference of opinion makes it very difficult to decide which account is better and which not.
+This blocked accounts comparison will assist you in making a final decision.

 Deutsche Bank, Fintiba, Expatrio, and Coracle blocked accounts comparison:

 Here you can see Fintiba, Expatrio, Coracle, and Deutsche Bank’s blocked accounts comparison:

 |Account opening procedure||Takes up to 1 month||Account opening within only a few hours||Official Opening Confirmation within minutes||Gives a confirmation certificate within 24 hours max.|

 |Document attestation expenses||Yes||No||No||No|